-For decades there has been an ongoing debate about whether the birth control pill can increase the risk of breast cancer.
-Now a study from Denmark indicates that women using the birth control pill and IUDs that release sex hormones have a higher risk for breast cancer than women do not use these methods of contraception.
+For decades there has been been a debate, and some insist birth control pills linked to breast cancer.
+Now a study from Denmark indicates that women using the birth control pill and IUDs that release sex hormones have a higher risk for breast cancer than women who do not use these methods of contraception.

 The researchers followed 1.8 million Danish women who were using hormonal contraceptives for more than a decade.
 For many years, it has been believed that the newer hormonal contraceptives are much safer than those developed 30 years ago, which have higher levels of estrogen.